 Mission Statements of Medical Schools: Here’s Why They Matter (by Kenneth Lin, MD)

-Answer: Questions like yours are coming up more and more among the prospective applicants we see at HPA.
-Many of you may not be aware of the fact that we are experiencing a significant growth in the number of allopathic (MD-granting) medical schools.
-It’s true, several have opened their doors in recent years, admitting their first classes in ’09, ’10, and now ’11, and there are many more in the planning and accreditation stages.
-You can follow the status of the new schools as they progress through the rigorous stages of the accreditation sequence on the LCME web site: http://www.lcme.org/ (if you’ve got some time to kill!).
+In the past 10 years, there has been significant growth in the number of allopathic (MD-granting) and osteopathic (DO-granting) medical schools.
+You can follow the status of the new schools as they progress through the rigorous stages of the MD accreditation sequence on the LCME web site (if you’ve got some time to kill!).
 Most schools are being founded in areas of the country traditionally lacking in adequate healthcare, with the hopes that the physicians they produce might remain in the region after graduation.
 We encourage you to include a new school on your list if you’re genuinely curious about it, keeping an open, yet critical mind throughout the interview process.
-New schools may be good options for some of you. ♦
+New schools may be good options for some of you.